joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

         }
 ```

-    <p>Now we create an OpenGL texture out of the lightmap, and then we're done with lightmap creation:</p>
+Now we create an OpenGL texture out of the lightmap, and then we're done with lightmap creation:

 ```c++
 ​        glBindTexture(GL_TEXTURE_2D, lightmap_tex_num);